pugur523/ama-tweaks/README.md

 > Automatically restocks items from a container block (like chests, shulker-boxes, etc.) when you open it.
 The `hotbarRestockList` can be customized in the `List` tab of the config.

+### tweakCompactScoreboard

+> Displays formatted scoreboard value in the sidebar.
+Implementation of >=mc1.20.4 is ported from [techutils](https://github.com/Kikugie/techutils).

 ### tweakHoldBack